SRJ1307/BlobStorage/Readme.md

   1. Open the storage account.
   2. In left pane of storage account, under data management search for static website option.
   3. Select that static website option, inside this enable the static website flag.
-  4. For index document name provide the name of you index file for me it is index.html.
+  4. For index document name provide the name of your index file for me it is index.html.
   5. For error document path either you can provide error.html or you can leave it blank.
   6. Now click on save and save it.
   7. Under left pane search for container option.